elucian/bee/readme.md

 # Bee Language

-Bee is a general purpose computer language.
+Bee is a general purpose computer language designed by Sage-Code Laboratory.
+We design this project in public with the help of community.
+In this repository we store language design documentation and demo code but we do not store the compiler here.

 ## goals